-- Alteration of temperature, air currents, ocean systems, and hydrological flows that can cause large-scale disaster events across the regions.
+- Alterations in temperature, air currents, ocean systems, and hydrological flows can cause large-scale disaster events across the regions.

-- Climate change impacts on teleconnection which can result in serious climate threats if it not understood and addressed efficiently by individual countries.
+- Climate change impacts teleconnection, which can result in serious climate threats if not understood and addressed efficiently by individual countries.

 - There is insufficient knowledge of climate impacts on transboundary natural resources and teleconnection.

-- The National Adaptation Planning (NAP’s) processes of each country are unaware of climate change impacts on sub-regional and regional teleconnections means insufficiency of adaptation measures.
+- The National Adaptation Planning (NAP) processes of each country are unaware of climate change impacts on sub-regional and regional teleconnections means insufficiency of adaptation measures.

-- There are serious gaps in the governance of common resources; lack of estimates on the extent that countries are benefitting from these common resources.
+- There are severe gaps in the governance of shared resources; a lack of estimates on the extent to which countries are benefitting from these shared resources.

 The paper also discussed the Benefits of Transboundary cooperation in dealing with climate change:

-- Opportunities to pool expertise, knowledge, experiences.
-Countries benefit from resource-sharing and more defined collaboration framework from countries facing similar challenges.
+- Opportunities to pool expertise, knowledge, and experiences.
+Countries benefit from resource-sharing and a more defined collaboration framework for countries facing similar challenges.

-- Minimizing trade-offs from individual countries efforts deal with climate change
+- Minimizing trade-offs from individual country’s efforts to deal with climate change

 - Pool financial and technical resources